-In the majority of cases flu is not serious - it is just unpleasant.
+In the majority of cases, flu is not serious - it is just unpleasant.
 For some people, however, there can be severe complications.
-This is more likely if you are elderly or have some other longstanding illness that can undermine your immune system.
-Your risk of experiencing severe flu complications is higher if:
+This is more likely in very young children, in the elderly, and for individuals with other longstanding illness that can undermine their immune system.

-- you have a chest problem, such as asthma or bronchitis
+- Those with chest problems, such as asthma or bronchitis

 Some of the complications caused by influenza may include bacterial pneumonia, dehydration, and worsening of chronic medical conditions, such as congestive heart failure, asthma, or diabetes.
 Children may get sinus problems and ear infections.

-Seasonal patterns of influenza and upper airway infection were found to be linked to a higher incidence of narcolepsy, researchers from Stanford University School of Medicine reported in Annals of Neurology (August 2011 issue).
+Seasonal patterns of influenza and upper airway infection were found to be linked to a higher incidence of narcolepsy, by researchers from Stanford University School of Medicine.
 Narcolepsy is a neurological disease characterized by excessive sleepiness and sleep attacks at inappropriate moments, such as during work.